andreashandel/IDEMAbook/docs/index.md

 <!--chapter:end:160-VectorBorneID.Rmd-->

-# Infectious Disease Control
+# Infectious Disease Control {control}

 ## Overview and Learning Objectives
-In this module, we will look a closer look at different types of control against infectious diseases and their potential outcomes.
+This chapter provides a closer look at different types of control against infectious diseases and their potential outcomes.

 The learning objectives for this chapter are: